Brandon Nakashima: 2023–24: Major fourth round, Masters third round, top 5 win

+2025–26: Masters final, top 20

 At the ATP 500 2025 Abierto Mexicano Telcel in Acapulco, Nakashima reached the semifinals with an upset win over fourth seed Holger Rune again this time by retirement, and then David Goffin.
 As a result he reached a new career-high ranking of world No. 33 on 3 March 2025.

+At the ATP 500 2026 Queen's Club Championships, Nakashima upset top seed Alex de Minaur, the biggest win of the season, to reach his third tour-level semifinal of 2026, without dropping a set.

+Seeded 28th at the 2026 National Bank Open, Nakashima reached a Masters quarterfinal for the first time in his career with a win over 23rd seed Arthur Rinderknech.

+He reached his first Masters semifinal and subsequently his first final defeating 19th seed Luciano Darderi and 20th seed Rafael Jodar respectively.
+As a result he reached a new career-high singles ranking of world No. 22 on 10 August 2026.

 World TeamTennis

 Nakashima made his World TeamTennis debut in 2020 with the Chicago Smash for their inaugural season.

 Nakashima excelled in singles play for the Smash and also paired up with Rajeev Ram throughout the season in men's doubles to help Chicago earn a No. 2 seed in WTT Playoffs.
 The Smash defeated the Orlando Storm to earn a spot in the final, but ultimately fell to the New York Empire in a Supertiebreaker.

 Personal life

-Nakashima's father is a Japanese American born in California, while his mother was born in Vietnam and moved to California at age 5.
+Nakashima's father is a Japanese American born in California, while his mother was born in Vietnam and moved to the United States in her early childhood.

-Nakashima's brother, Bryce, is also a professional tennis player.
+Nakashima’s brother, Bryce, is also a professional tennis player.
 The two paired up in doubles at the 2024 Atlanta Open.